dotnet/buildtools/Documentation/dependency-auto-update.md

 [Maestro][Maestro] detects changes to files in GitHub and kicks off tasks depending on the file that changed, according to [subscriptions.json][subscriptions].
 For dependency auto-update, the relevent files are the build-info files in dotnet/versions.

 VSTS builds are used to execute the auto-update pull request generation task.
-The naming scheme for these build definitions for CoreFX, CoreCLR, and WCF is Maestro-<Project>GeneralExecutor.
+The naming scheme for these build definitions for CoreFX, CoreCLR, and WCF is `Maestro-<Project>GeneralExecutor`.

 [VersionTools][VersionTools] is a library that can update and verify dependencies, commit and push changes, and make pull requests.
 The main BuildTools package includes "wrapper" targets/tasks that run this library, and the library's DLL.